Remote Monitoring

 Status tab

-A page were to display the historical operating status of the product.
+The page where the historical operating status of the product is displayed.

-In the template property write the name of template that will be used as page content, for instance thing_status_customer.
+2. In the template property, write the name of the template that will be used as page content, for instance, thing_status_customer.

 Historical Data tab

-A page where to display the historical values of relevant metrics.
+The page where the historical values of relevant metrics are displayed.

-In the View page, select Thing Definitions tab (switch the thing definition if necessary), open the Customer view and add a new sub-page named Historical Data.
+1. In the View page, select Thing Definitions tab (switch the thing definition if necessary), open the Customer view, and add a new sub-page named Historical Data.

-In the template property write the name of template that will be used as page content, for instance thing_historical_data_customer.
+2. In the template property, write the name of the template that will be used as page content, for instance, thing_historical_data_customer.

-Also the time series, like the status diagram can display events along metrics data.
+Also, the time series, like the status diagram, can display events along metric data.

 Alternatively, you can use the Multi Metric List widget if you want a table layout.